8080271256/MiniProj_1/README.md

-# MiniProj_1
+# MiniProjects
-It's about number guessing game.
+That's all about game.
-This is my first commit